Hanukkah Menorah Dismantled Due to Waqf, Arab Complaints

-Israel’s Nature and Parks Authority has dismantled a national Hanukkah Menorah following complaints from the Islamic Waqf and Palestinian Authority Arabs living nearby, according to a tweet by A7.
+Israel’s Nature and Parks Authority has dismantled a national Hanukkah Menorah from the Tomb of Samuel the Prophet following complaints from the Islamic Waqf and Palestinian Authority Arabs living nearby, according to a tweet by A7.

 פרסום ראשון – רשות הטבע והגנים פירקה את החנוכיה מעל ציון שמואל הנביא. החנוכיה הותקנה רק אתמול והיום הוסרה בעקבות תלונות של הוואקף והפלסטינים המתגוררים בסמוך.@IdoBenp